medavox/articles/net_fallback_tut/index.md

 * a data allowance you don't mind using, and
 * (optional) a USB cable to connect your phone to your computer (micro-USB or USB-C, depending on your phone)

 This guide should work for any Android phone.

-This guide should work for any Android phone.